charleneguillaumot/Landmark_prediction_Deep_Learning_2D/README.md

 The little mesh subsets needs to be colorized before being parameterized and converted into raster images.
 The Python code "3_Colorize_mesh_subsets.py" loads the 3D little images, clean them (closing holes, manifoldness correction) before colorizing them in 3 different channels (ambient occlusion, volumetric obscurance and APSS curvature).
 For one 3D little subset, 3 colorized little subsets are created and saved as .obj files.

 ### Step 4.
 Parameterization of the colorized subsets
 The colorized subsets are transfered into the data/obj folder of the pmp-library architecture.
 The pmp library used in this project was modified from the one developed in https://www.pmp-library.org/ to enhance its calculation performances by removing several Viewer modules.
+To set it up, download the pmp-library from this previous website, and modify the examples/parameterization.cpp file by the one provided in this github repo.

 The folder must be in a Linux environment (procédure pour lancer ? cmake, make et voilà?)
 Expliquer le choix LSCM
 Once the files to be parameterized transfered in the data/obj folder, access the build folder and do data_directory="../data/obj/"